 Spring Swimming Lessons at NDSU

-Fargo, N.D. - Red Cross Learn-to-Swim courses offered through the NDSU Swim Academy each summer semester (June & July) are designed to provide children and young teens with a positive, developmentally appropriate aquatic learning experience.
+Red Cross Learn-to-Swim courses offered through the NDSU Swim Academy are designed to provide children and young teens with a positive, developmentally appropriate aquatic learning experience.
 For every level of learn to swim, instructors follow a plan to introduce new swimming and water safety skills as well as build on previously learned skills.
 Each class is filled with fun, engaging and challenging activities that motivate participants to want to perform and learn how to swim.

 *This program is open to the community.

-- All sessions run for 2 weeks, Monday through Thursday
+- All sessions run for six weeks, Saturday mornings for 30 minutes

 A minimum of 3 lap pool lanes will be available for member use during Swim Academy times.